 Age and maturity levels, as well as their cultural and religious backgrounds.

 The values of our school community.

 Every pupil's learning needs.

 What pupil's need to know to be healthy and safe in school, in their personal relationships and in the wider world.

 What pupil's need to know in order to be prepared for puberty and give them an understanding of the importance of health and hygiene.

 The importance of developing feelings of self-respect, confidence and empathy.

 Creating a positive culture around issues of safe loving relationships.

-As part of our consultation period with parents, we ask you to follow the links below to read our letter to parents, the Jigsaw Guide to RSHE and our RSHE policy.
+Please follow the links below to read the most recent letter to parents, a Jigsaw Guide to RSHE and our RSHE policy.